Empathic marketing | Mike Allton | Engati CX

 A lot of businesses, especially B2B ones are actively avoiding TikTok.
 Is there any scope that B2B can leverage this for marketing?

-TikTok is a platform for short-form video.
+TikTok is a short-form video platform.
 And short-form video is not great for educational content.
 It's amazing for engaging with your audience.
 It's great for entertaining.

 TikTok's got a great algorithm.
 It plays attention to the videos you watch, the videos that you like and the people you follow.
 When you open TikTok, the first thing it shows you is not videos from the people you follow.
 It's videos that the app thinks you might like.